-With regard to the third bullet point, companies whose value is mainly represented by real estate not used in the course of a business activity are deemed to not carry out a business.
+With regard to the third bullet point, companies in which the value of assets is mainly represented by real estate not used in the course of a business activity are deemed to not carry out a business activity.
 This condition does not apply, however, in respect of participations in companies whose shares are listed on a stock exchange.

-If the participation exemption regime does not apply, the taxpayer may still opt for spreading the capital gain tax base over five tax years if the participation has been booked as fixed financial assets in the last three financial statements or, for other assets, the capital asset has been held for at least three years.
+If the participation exemption regime does not apply, the taxpayer may still opt to spread the capital gain tax base over five tax years if the participation has been booked as fixed financial assets in the last three financial statements or, for other assets, if the capital asset has been held for at least three years.

 Where the conditions are met, VAT is levied at a general rate of 22% on transfers of goods and supplies of services.
 Reduced rates (4%, 5% and 10%) may apply to certain types of transactions.